iamqingmei/CZ3004MDP-Group7/README.md

 Simulate the exploration and shortest path algo.

 how to run it:
-*clone the whole project to your computer
+1.clone the whole project to your computer
-*open cmd or terminal
+2.open cmd or terminal
-*set the current directory as /CZ3004MDP-Group7/Simulator *execute: java -cp ./bin simulation.Simulator
+3.set the current directory as /CZ3004MDP-Group7/Simulator
+4.execute: java -cp ./bin simulation.Simulator

 ##Leaderboard
 Added Communication manager to communicate with Rpi